skyhitblog/skyhitblog.github.io/index.md

 I'm also a Bitcoin enthusiast and a big Musk fan.
 I believe in going off-grid and decentralizing things.

-In my life I've gained a lot of experience by working with some really amazing people.
+I've gained a lot of experience by working with some really amazing people.
 The journey has been great so far. :)

 Also I'm sorry if you were here for the blog.
 It's long gone, but will be back someday!